-Ninth Amendment to 2020 Credit Facility
+Eleventh Amendment to 2020 Credit Facility

-The ninth amendment to the 2020 Credit Facility was formally committed and signed on 31 March 2023.
-The debt was structured under many of the same key terms such as covenants, and the total amounts were restructured into a fully committed credit facility of USD 170.0m directly with DNB with an extended maturity date of 21 April 2025, of which USD 50.0m is attributed to the drawn US Term Loan (of which USD 4.2m had been repaid as of the date of this report), USD 20.0m is attributed to the RCF (of which USD 17.4m share capital with up to NOK 11,900,000 through the issuance is available), and USD 100.0m is attributed to a delayed undrawn Term Loan for Phase 2 capital expenditures.
-Further, the maximum applicable interest margin was increased from 4.0% to 5.0% and allows for a lower margin based upon an interest rate grid, with NIBD to EBITDA as the criteria.
-The Group incurred amendment and extension fees of approximately USD 1.0m.
+On 25 March 2024, the eleventh amendment to the 2020 Credit Facility was formally signed and committed.
+The debt was structured under many of the same key terms while others were modified.
+Of note, the maturity date was extended to 21 October 2026 and the borrowing base on the RCF was extended to include additional biomass and higher trade receivable levels.
+The total amounts were restructured into a fully committed credit facility of USD 162.1m, of which USD 42.1m is attributed to the drawn US Term Loan, USD 20.0m is attributed to the RCF (of which USD 17.4m is available), and USD 100.0m is attributed to a delayed undrawn Term Loan for Phase 2 capital expenditures.
+The EBITDA covenants and delay draw term loan incurrence test levels were also reset, and the Company incurred amendment and waiver fees of approximately USD 1.1m.